 The Consumer Protection Section was created to shield citizens from unfair, misleading or unconscionable business practices.
-Attorney General James D. "Buddy" Caldwell protects Louisiana consumers by filing lawsuits under the Unfair and Deceptive Trade Practices Act, investigating and mediating consumer disputes, and educating consumers about their consumer rights.
+The Attorney General's Office protects Louisiana consumers by filing lawsuits under the Unfair and Deceptive Trade Practices Act, investigating and mediating consumer disputes, and educating consumers about their consumer rights.

 Some examples of consumer issues handled by our office include automobile fraud, the lemon law, telemarketing fraud, identity theft, credit card fraud, landlord and tenant matters, charity fraud and elderly fraud.
 In addition, this section registers the following types of businesses and organizations (You may select the appropriate form on the right):